Bishr ibn Marwan: Court poetry

+and all of it hopes for you in the world and religion.

 Death

 Bishr had contended with an unknown illness or infection from the time of his arrival in Basra.
 A few months later, c.
 694, he died in his mid-forties.
 He was buried in Basra, but within days his grave had become indistinguishable from the grave of a certain African who had died on the same day.
 Some soldiers in al-Muhallab's army defected upon hearing news of Bishr's death.
 Abd al-Malik appointed al-Hajjaj ibn Yusuf to replace Bishr as governor of Iraq, i.e. the combined provinces of Kufa and Basra.

-Assessment

-According to Orientalist Laura Veccia Vaglieri, "Bishr was a very agreeable young man, a governor who could be approached without difficulty, remarkably inclined to be merciful", but nonetheless responsible for the executions of Mus'ab's partisans who continued dissident activities in Basra.
-Bishr was criticized for certain ritual innovations and neglecting to distribute food to his subjects, a task which he entrusted to his shurṭa and court.